wader/fq/README.md

 # fq

-A tool and framework for querying and exploring binary data.
+Tool, language and decoders for querying and exploring binary data.

+## Usage

 <sub>
 <pre sh>